Travel To Kyrgyzstan: An Independent Woman’s Guide

 Despite this, Kyrgyzstan remains a regional bastion of diversity and tolerance, at least for now.
 That said, many foreign countries are rushing to build shiny new mosques in many villages, to the happiness of some but the concern of others.

 Meantime, Russia isn’t far, and stands by waiting to ‘help’ if it is ever needed.
-These days, with the war in Ukraine, Kyrgyzstan has become a major “re-exporter”, channeling goods to Russia while that country faces international sanctions: Kyrgyzstan’s exports to Russia have reportedly doubled since the war.
+With the war in Ukraine, Kyrgyzstan has become a major “re-exporter”, channeling goods to Russia while that country faces international sanctions: Kyrgyzstan’s exports to Russia have reportedly doubled since the war.

 Russian Orthodox Church in Karakol - often visited by those who travel to Kyrgyzstan